First: 1100 East Superior Street | Architect: Unknown | Built: 1885 | Lost: ca. 1925

 Second: 2432 West 3rd Street | Architect: German & Lignell | Built: 1904 | Lost: 1996

-The French moved deeper into Duluth’s West End in 1905, building a new church and school at Third Street and Twenty-Fifth Avenue West.
-The two-story red brick church employed an unusual design, with its school on first floor and church on second.
-The front gable’s tall triple-arched windows stood over a stone arched entrance; the gables were adorned with decorative brick work.
+The French congregation hired A. Werner Lignell and Frederick German to design a new building that would serve as both a church and a school at the southeast corner of Third Street and Twenty-Fifth Avenue West in the heart of the West End.
+The two-story red brick church employed an unusual design, with its school on the first floor and church sanctuary on the second.
+The building was of modest design, with Romanesque Revival features such as Roman-arch windows and doorways, but no tower.
+The front gable’s tall Palladian window stood over the central entrance, its gables adorned with decorative brickwork.

 The church was dedicated in February 1905 by Reverend Louis Langevin, Archbishop of Manitoba.
 As the decades passed and more and more parishioners moved out of the West End, the need for multiple Catholic churches and schools disappeared, and attendance naturally declined.
 St. Jean-Baptiste absorbed St. Clement’s congregation in 1975 and joined with Sts.
 Peter and Paul to form a new congregation called Holy Family Catholic.
 In 1996 St. Jean-Baptiste was razed.
 The final Mass had been performed earlier that year, and few parishioners seemed to mind demolishing the old church—a poll showed that 88 percent of them thought it was a good idea.
 Seventy-eight-year-old parishioner Bea Walczynski told the Duluth News Tribune, “People are tied to the past.
 They hate to let go.
 But I was baptized at St. Jean’s, and I don’t feel bad that it’ll go.
 I’m looking forward to the future.”
 A new Holy Family church now stands in its place, where both former parishioners of and artifacts from all three churches found a new home.